-This beautiful theorem is stated and illustrated on page 173 of Hartsfield and Ringel.
-It states that every planar graph is a coin graph.
+This beautiful theorem states that every planar graph is a coin graph.
 In other words, given a planar graph G = (V, E), we can represent each $v \in V$ by a circle C_v in the plane so that if $uw \in E$ then C_u and C_w touch (are tangent to each other), and if $uw \notin E$ then C_u and C_w are disjoint.
 I have not seen Koebe's original proof (it is written in German), but there is a proof on pages 96-99 of Combinatorial Geometry by Pach and Agarwal.
 The proof contains some statements left as exercises, which you will have to do.